sanjay14073/simple-reactts-projects/reactbasicapi/basic fetch/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# What this app basically does

+- This is a beginner friendly project this uses the hooks useState and use Effect and uses fetch to fetch random quotes from an api and then displays it